run-time/sugarsugar/README.md

 ## ❤️ Author

-Hi I'm Dave 👋
+Hello, I'm Dave Alger 👋

 Many years ago I stumbled upon Sugarmate and got it linked with my Amazon Echo device to tell me my latest glucose reading.
 I messaged the creator of Sugarmate a few times and he made it so I could get my glucose data from a webservice URL.

-I used this data to do things like change the light bulb colors in my room to yellow when too high or red when too low, and add my current reading to the touchbar on the MacBook so it was [always visible while coding](https://x.com/DaveAlger/status/1450194591144054785).
+I used this data to do things like change the light bulb colors in my room to yellow when too high or red when too low, and add my current reading to the touchbar on the MacBook so it was [always visible while coding](https://x.com/DaveAlger/status/1450194591144054785). 🎉

+Needless to say, I was sad when that service was taken down a few years ago. 😢

+I missed it so much that I decided to build my own webservice + Amazon skill and that's how SugarSugar was born.
+An open-source way of running and hosting everything myself.
+It's all in this repo so send me a message that doesn't look like SPAM and I'll help you get up and running too! <me@davealger.com>

+I am in-range and happy now. 😊

 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/34b30754-97d5-4920-9195-f1dd9f4cad8d" />

-I was sad when that service was taken down a few years ago. 😢

-I missed it so much that I decided to build my own webservice / Amazon skill and that's how SugarSugar was born.
-An open-source way of running/hosting everything myself and it's all in this repo!
-Send me a message that doesn't look like SPAM and I'll help you get up and running too! <me@davealger.com>

-I am happy now. 😊

 ---